You are here: Home > Section on Intercellular Interactions

 - Anush Arakelyan, PhD, Visiting Fellow

 - Wendy Fitzgerald, BS, Technician

-(a) Magnetic nanoparticles (MNPs) coupled to a virion-specific antibody against gp120 (“capture antibody”), (grey). (b) MNPs coupled to capture antibody are incubated with viruses (schematically presented as icosahedrons), which become immobilized on MNPs. (c) MNP–immobilized viruses are visualized with human anti-gp120 antibody (blue) recognizing an epitope different from the one recognized by the capture antibody.
-MNPs are visualized with a fluorescent antibody or its Fab (red) against the Fc portion of the capture antibody, and viral antigens of interest are visualized with fluorescently labeled monoclonal antibodies (green and yellow). (d) Virus–MNP complexes with bound antibodies are separated from unbound antibodies on magnetic columns. (e) The MNP–immobilized virions stained with fluorescence-labeled antibodies eluted from the magnetic columns are analyzed with the flow cytometer set up to trigger on MNP fluorescence rather than on light scatter.
+(a) Magnetic nanoparticles (MNPs) coupled to a virion-specific antibody against gp120 (“capture antibody”), (grey). (b) MNPs coupled to capture antibody are incubated with viruses (schematically presented as icosahedrons), which become immobilized on MNPs. (c) MNP–immobilized viruses are visualized with human anti-gp120 antibody (turquoise) recognizing a different epitope from that recognized by the capture antibody.
+MNPs are visualized with a fluorescent antibody or its Fab (red) against the Fc portion of the capture antibody, and viral antigens of interest are visualized with fluorescently labeled monoclonal antibodies (green and yellow). (d) Virus–MNP complexes with bound antibodies are separated from unbound antibodies on magnetic columns. (e) The MNP–immobilized virions stained with fluorescence-labeled antibodies and eluted from the magnetic columns are analyzed with the flow cytometer set up to trigger on MNP fluorescence rather than on light scatter.